 This exploration is for all ages, as the colored smilies show.
 You can learn about Baucis and Philemon with your whole family together!

-The tale of Baucis and Philemon is an exploration that pairs with Layers of Learning Unit 1-4 about the ancient Greeks.
+The tale of Baucis and Philemon is an exploration from the Ancient Greece unit.
 Layers of Learning has hands-on explorations in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

-The story of Baucis and Philemon is a tale from Metamorphosis by Ovid.
+The story of Baucis and Philemon is a tale from Metamorphoses by Ovid.
 Ovid was a Roman poet who lived during the reign of Caesar Augustus.
-Metamorphosis was a retelling of the ancient Greek myths in poetic form.
+Metamorphoses was a retelling of the ancient Greek myths in poetic form.
 It is the major source of much of our knowledge about Greek mythology.